Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

     <img src=".//media/image82.png" style="width:5.in;height:2.18982in" alt="A screenshot of a cell phone Description automatically generated" />

 13. Launch a terminal emulator window and connect to the COM port corresponding to the PIC-IoT board at `9600` baud.
-In the terminal window, hit `[RETURN]` to get the list of available commands for the Command Line Interface (CLI)
+In the terminal window, hit `[RETURN]` to get the list of available commands for the CLI

     <img src=".//media/image83.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />